Sony E 16-55mm F2.8 G Lens Review

 55mm: f/2.8 | f/2.8 | f/2.8 | f/2.8 | f/2.8

 All of these tests, along with many others, were captured through f/8.
-However, the f/2.8 quality was so good that the other results appeared superfluous and not worth your time review.
+However, the f/2.8 quality was so good that the other results appeared superfluous and not worth your time to review.
 For reference, the cardinal headshot is from the same image shared in the focal length range discussion.

 Next, we'll look at a series of comparisons showing 100% resolution extreme top left corner crops captured and processed identically to the above center-of-the-frame images.
 The lens was manually focused in the corner of the frame to capture these images.